lshapz/minezweeper/minez/README.md

 implementing minesweeper in react/redux

-square local state _eventually_ should have an associated image file (a convex box, a convex block with a flag, a clicked blank box, a clicked box with a number 1-8, a mine [angry red, your final mistake], a mine [regular type, revealed via the mistake])
+I need to refactor this so that clicks to Square are passed up to Grid so that the whole dude will rerender. and I need Gridmaker to happen in the reducer/initial_state maybe?

-  1) if you click on a blank square it reveals all nearby blanks and the numbers around it (findFriends in nearby.js)
+  1) if you click on a blank square it reveals all nearby blanks and the numbers around it (findFriends in nearby.js?)

-  2) if you click on number and you have flagged the same # of adjacent mines to the number, reveal surroundings (flaggedUp in nearby.js)
+  2) if you click on number and you have flagged the same # of adjacent mines to the number, reveal surroundings (flaggedUp in nearby.js?)

   3) in general, figure out a better way to determine adjacentness than the complicated lineIndex-1 cellIndex-1 ???